-This year, August 14th, begins the annual celebration of Ghost Month here in Taiwan and across many Asian cultures.
-Ghost Month of Gui Yue in Pinyin is celebrated during the 7th lunar month of the year, specifically during the first 15 days, although the entire month is designated as such.
+On August 11th, Taiwan and much of Asian culture began the annual celebration of Ghost Month.
+Ghost Month is celebrated during the 7th lunar month of the year, specifically during the first 15 days, although the entire month is designated as such.

 What is Ghost Month?
-Although there are some variations on this event, here is a brief guide to what you can expect to see over the next month along with some important cultural information.
+Although there are some variations on this event, here are the important things to know so you can pray for Taiwanese people and those who work with them to share the Gospel.

 First, a little background.
 Taiwanese religious culture is varied and diverse.
 There are many religions and beliefs represented on the island.
 That being said, the main religious belief system is held in the family.
 It is what we might call Traditional Folk Religion.
 Some families practice Buddhism, others Daoism while others might draw from both and add some elements of animism.